estadistika/estadistika.github.io/about.md

 title: About
 permalink: /about/
 ---
 Estadistika /estadistika/ is the Filipino word for Statistics and is the core topic of this blog.
-My name is <a href="https://alstat.github.io/" target="_blank">Al-Ahmadgaid "Al" B. Asaad</a> --
+My name is <a href="https://alstat.github.io/" target="_blank">Al-Ahmadgaid B. Asaad</a>, Al for short --
 Data Scientist at <a href="http://neuralmechanics.net/" target="_blank">NeuralMechanics, Inc.</a>
 (see my <a href="https://www.linkedin.com/in/al-ahmadgaid-asaad-68613a44/" target="_blank">LinkedIn profile</a>) --
 and I'm the author.
 Statistician by training with <a href="http://www.stat.upd.edu.ph/" target="_blank">MSc in Statistics</a> from University of the Philippines Diliman.
 My research interest is in the field of Bayesian inference for big data and its application to deep learning models, both for computer vision and natural language processing.
 I worked with Dr. Magadia on my thesis entitled *Bayesian Autoregressive Distributed Lag* via *Stochastic Gradient Hamiltonian Monte Carlo*.